 This Mexican Riviera package will give us 5 days cruising from Los Angeles down to Cabo for $300 per person.
 Which with about $150 in fees and taxes, will equal about ~$750 total.
 Almost the exact same as the total settlement amount we received.

 After finding this, I quickly ran to my wife.
 “Babe!
-We just got our final letter from the Carnival Cruise settlement!
+We just got our final letter from the Free Cruise settlement!
 Guess what they’re giving us?”

 “A free cruise?” she said sheepishly, fully expecting another let down …